Your accommodation as a care leaver

 This is provided by local district and borough housing departments.
 You should apply directly to the district and borough where you have a local connection.

-We would encourage all young people to register for social housing from the age of 16 however this option is only available from age 18.
-It may take some years to gain a property, but you are not guaranteed social housing.
+We would encourage all young people to register for social housing from the age of 16 whether you are living in Surrey or outside of it.
+Social housing is only available from age 18.
+We encourage you to join up to 3 housing registers in Surrey.
+It may take some years to gain a property and you are not guaranteed social housing but your chance of obtaining this is better the earlier you register and the more you are able to show your independence skills.

 Preventing homelessness